Chōsen gakkō: Japan withdraws tuition fee funding

 In 2010, the Japanese Ministry of Education, Culture Sports, Science and Technology (MEXT) implemented the “Tuition Waiver and Tuition Support Fund Program for High School Education (Tuition Waiver Program)”.
 This new scheme would lessen the financial burden on families by making high school free for public, private, international and foreign schools.
-However, the decision was made to exclude schools affiliated with the Chongryun.
+However, the decision was made to exclude schools affiliated with the Chongryon.

 Tokyo Korean Junior and Senior High School charges per year to attend, which many Korean immigrants struggle to afford, so a tuition fee waver would make a big difference to poorer parents who have no choice but to send their children to Japanese schools.

 In the 2011 fiscal year, the Osaka Prefectural Government ended subsidies to an educational corporation which operates ten Chōsen gakkō.

 In February 2013, the Japanese central government, citing the development of the North Korean nuclear program and a lack of cooperation regarding the North Korean abductions of Japanese citizens, officially declared that Chōsen gakkō may not be a part of the tuition waiver program.

 On May 17, 2013, the United Nations Economic and Social Council released a report citing "The Committee is concerned at the exclusion of Korean schools from the State party’s tuition-waiver programme for high school education, which constitutes discrimination".

 By 2020, the Chongryon community had organised over 200 protests against the government's decision.